 The CATCH T cells are an investigational product not approved by the Food and Drug Administration.

-The purpose of this study is to find the biggest dose of CATCH T cells that is safe, to see how long they last in the body, to learn what the side effects are and to see if the CATCH T cells will help people with GPC3-positive hepatocellular carcinoma.
+The purpose of this study is to find the biggest dose of CATCH T cells that is safe, to see how long they last in the body, to learn what the side effects are and to see if the CATCH T cells will help people with GPC3-positive solid tumors.

 Age requirements: 18 years and older